 Sometimes, signing something like a separation agreement fails.
 After continued correspondence, you really have no other choice but to initiate a court proceeding.
 But you should think hard before you do.
 Be sure that choosing litigation is your best option.
 So, most of the time before filing a pleading, always try everything else first.

-Our lawyers work with clients on the phone, email and video conferencing.
-Because of this they can help you regardless of your location in Ontario or BC.
+The top lawyers can work with clients on the phone, email and video conferencing.
+Because of this, the lawyers can help you regardless of your location in Ontario or BC.

 Your Future Relationship With Your Ex